Engineering-Research-and-Development/dsp-true-connector/doc/edc-integration/README.md

 - ContractNegotiationConsumerService - callbackAddress might be omitted in ContractAgreementMessage, in that case we will use initial "Forward-To" as callbackAddress
 - EDC expects Authorization header like this {\"region\":\"eu\",\"audience\":\"http&#65279;://localhost:8090\",\"clientId\":\"TC-provider\"}
 - until this moment we did not find in EDC documentation how to customize authorization on receiver side and on sender side
+- if the array would have 1 Permission EDC will send a single Object, not an Array of one (we support only array)